n3554/n3554/technical_specification/parallelism.2.execution.policies.md

     }

 1. The header `<execution_policy>` declares a global object associated with each type of execution policy defined by this technical specification.

-2. Concurrent access to these objects shall not result in a data race.